 As a bonus to you we will cover an invisible choke here, the “head-and-arm choke” or “kata jime”.
 This choke can be applied at several points in the To-Shin Do Ground Flow kata and has broad applications from many positions.
-We call it the “invisible choke” because to an outside observer it doesn’t look as if you are really doing anything more than laying on your opponent.

 In this lesson we will look at using the “Elbow Escape” to move to an alternative to the standard “guard” position, the “Butterfly Guard”.
 From the Butterfly Guard we can employ a version of Uki-waza, the “Butterfly Sweep” (I like to call it a version of “Kocho-Gaeshi”, the butterfly overturn).